kinxkot/statistical-data-analysis/README.md

 # statistical-data-analysis
- A project of satistical data analysis project on the average salary in selected sectors of enterprises
+ A project of staistical data analysis on the average salary in selected sectors of enterprises.

+All informations are contained in a file "dokumentacja.pdf".